mattungaro/matt-projects/README.md

 ### Work with the New Mexico Interstate Stream Commission
 Mainstream New Mexico Water Planning Application (https://mainstreamnm.org/new-mexicos-water-data-now-an-interactive-journey/)
-- Led data creation, cleaning, analysis, and design efforts.
+- Led data cleaning, analysis, and design efforts.
+- Built summary data layers to show water planners how the climate, environment, demographics, water use, etc. change between tentative water planning regions.

+### Work with the New Mexico Office of Broadband Access and Expansion

 ## Personal Projects